 He has a keen interest in sports and supporting the local community and served as Chairman of the British Amateur Boxing Association for five years.

-Moni Mannings is the Chief Operating Officer of Aistemos Limited whose analytics platform CIPHER aggregates the world’s IP data and applies advanced data science to provide instant insights using powerful presentation ready visualisations.
-Moni is also a Non Executive Director and Chair of Remuneration of Polypipe Group PLC and a Non Executive Director of Investec Bank Limited.
+Moni Mannings is a Non Executive Director on the boards of FTSE 250 companies Polypipe Group PLC, where she is Chair of the Remuneration Committee, and of of Investec Bank PLC and Dairy Crest Group PLC.
 Moni is a council member on the Board of Cranfield University and was previously a Board Member of the Solicitors Regulation Authority and Chair of its Equality, Diversity and Inclusion Committee.

-Until March 2016, Moni was a senior partner in international law firm Olswang LLP having enjoyed a career spanning over three decades in private practice.
+Until September 2017, Moni was Chief Operating Officer of Aistemos Limited makers of CIPHER the IP data analytics platform.
+Prior to that, Moni was a senior partner in international law firm Olswang LLP having enjoyed a career spanning over three decades in private practice.
 Moni founded and led Olswang’s International Banking and Finance Practice and served on its Board for 13 years.
 Prior to joining Olswang, Moni was a partner in New York based law firm Dewey Ballantine, heading up its London Finance Practice.

 Scott is the Head of Audit & Assurance at BDO and also a member of the firm’s Leadership Team and their Risk Committee.
 As well as leading the audit and assurance practice nationally, he specialises in the Natural Resources sector, acting for more than thirty AIM and fully listed companies both in the UK and internationally.
 Scott has considerable experience in advising fast growing clients from both the London and New York offices of BDO.
 He is a ‘hands on partner’ who recognises the need to develop a full understanding of his clients businesses in order to provide practical, commercial advice that is tailored to their needs.